-A street food popular in its native Ragusa, scaccia is an exercise in rustic simplicity: A pizza-style dough is rolled super-thin, smeared with tomato sauce, showered with D.O.P. caciocavallo cheese (similar to a spicy provolone), and folded into a lasagna-like loaf (see page 74 for illustrated step-by-step).
+A street food popular in its native Ragusa, scaccia is an exercise in rustic simplicity: A pizza-style dough is rolled super-thin, smeared with tomato sauce, showered with D.O.P. caciocavallo cheese (similar to a spicy provolone), and folded into a lasagna-like loaf.
 In some versions, yeast is left out of the dough, which results in a more pasta-like dough that gets layered into a thinner, free-form rectangular pie, served cut into squares.
 But whatever the shape, the pie is best served warm from the oven while the cheese is still gooey.

 Yield: serves 4 to 6

 Time: 4 hours 30 minutes

 - 2 cups durum wheat semolina flour

 - All-purpose flour, for dusting

 - 2 cups whole peeled canned tomatoes in juice

 - <sup>1</sup>⁄<sub>2</sub> cup loosely packed basil leaves, roughly chopped